 9. Any skin infection

 If you need to miss a class, it would be very helpful for you to log in to your account on our website and mark your absence under your family's "Schedule."
 This automatically updates the number of allowable make-up and demo seats for your class so that a family wishing to make a reservation is offered your vacant seat.
 If it is not possible for you to log in and mark your absence, please send an email or leave a voice message.
-Each family is allowed a maximum of 2 make-ups per session (1 during the Summer) and these cannot be carried over to another session.
+Each family is allowed a maximum of 2 make-ups per session and these cannot be carried over to another session.
 We encourage all families to plan their make-ups for the early-to-middle part of the session whenever possible so that we can accommodate you.
 Waiting until the final weeks of the session is not advised as make-up spots are limited.

 Weather-Related Class Cancellations

 Please feel free to bring along spouses, grandparents, and any other adults close to you and your child!
 No advance permission is necessary.
 If you wish to bring another child to class as a visitor (such as a sibling who has no school for the day) advance permission must be given from our office.
-Please contact Pamela Hegner, Administrative Assistant, with this request.
+Please contact Pam Hegner, Administrative Assistant, with this request.

 Cell Phones, Toys, Keys, Personal Belongings

 Please silence your cell phones before class begins and keep them, along with keys and other personal belongings, including toys, stored away during class.
 We ask that you try to limit the items you bring into the room to the absolute necessities.
-Limiting the number of personal items we bring into the classroom and containing them as much as possible, is very helpful.
+Limiting the number of personal items you bring into the classroom and containing them as much as possible, is very helpful.
 If you find that an item presents a persistent distraction during class (keys and cell phones, for example!), please feel free to set them up on the teacher’s table until it’s time to leave.